Skip to content

 Note

-The nearly only thing that ruff can not do for the moment is the type checking.
+The only thing ruff can't do at the moment is type checking.

 ruff#